mitchins/ComfyAI/README.md

 The client node accepts any OpenAI compatible endpoint URL, so you can point it to this server, Ollama, or the official OpenAI API.

+See [apps/README.md](apps/README.md) for details on the bundled servers.

 ---